ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: MPEG 1

 Description: The Matroska video stream will contain a demuxed Elementary Stream (ES), where block boundaries are still to be defined.
-Its **RECOMMENDED** to use MPEG2MKV.exe for creating those files, and to compare the results with self-made implementations
+It's **RECOMMENDED** to use MPEG2MKV.exe for creating those files, and to compare the results with self-made implementations

 Initialization: none